 In the last post I went through the process of designing and realizing my first Carbon Fiber-based H-quad.
-While the process itself was successful, the design was based on an open section, a fact that made it twist excessively even though it was quite resistant to bending.
+While the molding and lamination process itself was successful, the design was based on an open section, a fact that made it twist excessively even though it was quite resistant to bending.
 I thus went on to redesign the central “unibody” frame to be torsion resistant.

 Closed (tubular) elements exhibit orders of magnitude better torsion resistance than open, thin sections.
 The figure below says it all:

 An interesting thing to note is that the shape of the section doesn’t play much of a role in torsion resistance.
 The key factor is whether the section is open or closed.
 With this in mind, a closed, tubular section would provide much better performance.

 With this in mind I fired up Rhino3D once again, and set out to create a new design.
 The final, revised design is below.
 You will notice that I have reserved space for the newly arrived NAVIO2 flight controller, along with a Raspberry Pi 2, instead of my old CC3D controller.
 This gives me infinitely more capabilities in terms of aircraft control, video streaming, even advanced features such as computer vision using OpenCV, or interfaceing with sensors such as the VL53L0X rangefinder.
 It also requires additional space and provisions for connections, mounting etc. All these have been designed into the frame before production.
 A stylized render of the frame is below.